 “Students at Kitty Langan Studio are full of talent and enthusiasm and I love that!
 I love that I have the chance to help them perfect their skills and energy, assisting them on their way to becoming whatever they dream!
 Dance is all about technique, poise and positive attitude…but most importantly FUN!
 I hope I can spread my energy across the board, assisting the students side by side.
 I eat, breath and live dance!”

-I started dancing at a very early age at Dizzy Feet Dance Academy which was a freestyle disco dance school.
-I danced with them until I turned 18 and in that time I had competed in many competitions and weekend festivals all over the country, bringing many trophies home for everything ranging from solo dances to team routines.
+Karrie started dancing at a very early age at Dizzy Feet Dance Academy which was a freestyle disco dance school.
+She danced with them until she reached 18 and in that time she had competed in many competitions and weekend festivals all over the country, bringing many trophies home for everything ranging from solo dances to team routines.

-After school I went on to study A Levels at Cirencester College and I continued to dance with Dizzy Feet in my spare time.
-I also took a dance course at the college.
-I came out of my first year in Cirencester College with a Distinction** in dance, along with passing all my A levels.
+She then went on to study A Levels at Cirencester College and continued to dance with Dizzy Feet in her spare time.
+She also took a dance course at the college came out of her first year at Cirencester College with a Distinction** in dance, along with passing all her A levels.

-For the past two summers I have helped out my ex-ballet teacher with her dance summer school as well as teaching at Stagecoach making sure the children are supported, having fun and helping them if they are have any wobbles.
-I have made some good bonds with the children and they have learnt to trust me - this mutual respect has enabled me to encourage them in the right direction.
+For the past two summers she has helped out my ex-ballet teacher with her dance summer school as well as teaching at Stagecoach making sure the children are supported, having fun and helping them if they are have any wobbles.

 “I find it difficult to call teaching ‘work’ when you love your job so much.
 Sharing my experiences with kids eager to learn is what the industry is all about and I hope to continue teaching alongside performing for years to come.”